shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 # Medium
-Every medium have it own narration style.
+Every medium have it own narration styles, variny on genres and format (series, shorts...).
 Linear narrative is not enough for games.
 See or listen not as powerful as play themselves.
 And structure in games is not as important.

-#### Format
-- Series

-## Literary genres
+## Literary

+#### Genres:
 **Poetry** (liryka) (podmiot liryczny)
 **Drama** (bohater) Na scenie  comedy, tragedy, dramat
 **Fiction / Nonfiction** (epika) (narrator)  nowela, opowiadanie, powieść, bajka epigramatyczna, bajka narracyjna, epopeja (epos), przypowieść.